You may want to bookmark this page for future interviews.

 22. How do you give back to your community outside of work?

-Candidates who can tell you how they’ve given back to their community are more likely to be team players, leader, and mentors.
+Ideal candidates are those who can tell you how they’ve given back to their community are more likely to be team players, leader, and mentors.

 Rockstar candidates (usually) have impressive lives outside of the office.